 A restriction of processing means that the personal data will only be processed with the data subject's consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest.
 We are obligated to inform you before the restriction of processing is lifted by us.

 You have a right to data portability if the processing is based on your consent according to Art.
-6 (1) Sentence 1 a) or Art.
-9 (2) a) of the EU DS-GVO or a contract to which you are a contractual party and the processing is carried out with the aid of automated means.
+6 (1) lit. a or Art.
+9 (2) lit. a of the EU GDPR or a contract to which you are a contractual party and the processing is carried out with the aid of automated means.
 In this case, the right to data portability includes the following rights insofar as they do not adversely affect the rights and freedoms of others:

 You have the right to receive from us the personal data that you have provided to us in a structured, commonly used and machine-readable format.
 You have the right to have this data transferred to another controller without hindrance from us.
 If technically feasible, you can request that we directly transfer your personal data to another controller.

 If you believe that the processing of the personal data about you is unlawful, you can lodge a complaint with a data protection supervisory authority that is responsible for your place of residence, place of work or the place of the alleged infringement.